 15. Hubspot Editorial Calendar

-Those lovely kind people at Hubspot give away loads of insightful content… this simple-but-effective Excel spreadsheet template will help you plan your content schedule in a strategic manner, keeping all your inspiration, SEO tactics and calls-to-action in one easily-shared document.
+Hubspot gives away loads of insightful content, including this simple-but-effective Excel spreadsheet template that will help you plan your content schedule, keeping all your inspiration, SEO tactics and calls-to-action in one easily-shared document.

 16. DigitalMarketer.com 60 Second Blog Planner

-Quick and dirty tips for successful content strategy and building a popular blog with a rich variety of content.
+Quick and dirty tips for successful content strategy and building a popular blog with a wide variety of content.

 17. Storyboard That